Depression is not a choice

 Major depression is a quite common form of depression, often caricatured by an overwhelming feeling of negativity and helplessness and low self-esteem.
 Other symptoms range from being unable to sleep or sleeping too much, losing their appetite, and the inability to feel any pleasure from any activities.
 They may shun all social activities and stop washing, and generally neglect their personal hygiene.

-Treatment is usually the same for other kinds of depression with anti-depressants and talk therapy like psychotherapy, and general counselling offered when available.
+Treatment is usually the same for other kinds of depression with anti-depressants and talks therapy like psychotherapy, and general counselling offered when available.

 People going to their doctor will generally be given a classification regarding how severe their depression is at that time.